 According to a 2019 CISA report, the manufacturing sector reported the highest number of insider attacks in the critical infrastructure sector.
 IBM’s most recent Insider Threat Report from 2020 estimated that the average cost of insider attacks – which can come from employees, contractors, suppliers, and other third-party vendors – cost over $11 million in 2020, and the number of incidents increased by 47% from the previous year.

-Even when personnel resources are allocated to physical security and cybersecurity and from both insiders and outside bad actors, manufacturing facilities increasingly need to invest in risk mitigation tools, such as surveillance, access control, identity authentication tools, and other visitor management systems and software.
+Even when personnel resources are allocated to physical security and cybersecurity and from both insiders and outside bad actors, manufacturing facilities increasingly need to invest in risk mitigation tools, such as surveillance, access control, identity authentication tools, and visitor management systems and software.
 Being proactive allows manufacturing facility managers to not only predict, prevent, and prepare for threats, but also deter, detect, mitigate, and report them.

 Benefits of a visitor management system for manufacturing facilities